UNSW Scientia PhD Scholarships offer:

 For more information on the UNSW Scientia Scholarship scheme visit the Scientia website.

-Applications are now open for the following two Scientia PhD Scholarship projects:
+Applications are now open for the following three Scientia PhD Scholarship projects:

 This project studies the development of long-term care insurance and services in China.
 The project will make three contributions: (1) We will document different models of long-term care service provision, funding and governing structure that have emerged in China.
 (2) We will analyse the costs associated with different long-term care arrangements.
 (3) We will analyse the scalability of different long-term care models to the level needed given China’s rapid population ageing.
 The project will be supervised by an interdisciplinary team of top researchers in the field.